ZiweiHuang96/SynthSoM/Readme.md

 | TargetGamma               | 1.0       |
 | OrthoWidth                | 5.12      |

-**Table 4**.
-Parameters of vehicle/RSF-mounted RGB camera.
+**Table 3**.
+Parameters of intelligent agent/RSF-mounted RGB camera.

 ### 	○ Depth camera

-​	The parameters of the vehicle/RSF-mounted depth camera are the same for all scenarios.
-Detailed parameters of depth camera are listed in Table 5.
+​	The parameters of the intelligent agent/RSF-mounted depth camera are the same for all scenarios.
+Detailed parameters of depth camera are listed in Table 4.

 | **Parameters**   | **Value**                     |
 | ---------------- | ----------------------------- |